WebAuth Installation Instructions

 WebAuthLdapTktCache conf/webauth/krb5cc_ldap

-The first three settings will vary considerably given the name and configuration of your local LDAP server.
-For more information on what these attributes do, see the mod_webauthldap manual.
-Please note that the WebAuth LDAP module only supports Kerberos v5 GSS-API binds at this time.
+The first three configuration settings will vary considerably given the name and configuration of your local LDAP server.
+For more information on what these settings do, see the mod_webauthldap manual.
+Please note that the WebAuth LDAP module only supports Kerberos GSS-API binds at this time.

 AuthType WebAuth